Wilder Napalm: Production

-Vince Gilligan won a screenwriting competition shortly after graduating college, and producer Mark Johnson helped him find an agent and sell scripts to Hollywood.
-Wilder Napalm was one of the two screenplays along with Home Fries that turned into films during this time in his career.
+Vince Gilligan won a screenwriting competition shortly after graduating New York University and producer Mark Johnson helped him find an agent and sell scripts to Hollywood.
+Wilder Napalm was one of the two screenplays, along with Home Fries, that turned into films during this time in his career.

 Reception

 According to Box Office Mojo, the domestic box office was $84,859.

-On review aggregator Rotten Tomatoes, 25% of 8 reviews are positive, with an average rating of 4.9/10.
+On review aggregator Rotten Tomatoes, 25% of eight reviews are positive, with an average rating of 4.9/10.